 Handspun Rare Breeds

 In an effort to support rare breeds and small flocks, I like to focus on using the wool from lesser known breeds in this section of my shop.
 I am adding different yarns to this section frequently as I come across good fleeces.
 There are a vast array of different types of sheep breeds in the UK and their fleeces all have their own special niche.
 Some go into making rugs, others make baby garments or next to skin clothing.
 There are long staple wools, lustre wools, and short crimpy wools.
 Fine and coarse.
 They all have their particular uses and none of them are to be discredited.
 For instance, I have spun great garden twine from Swaledale because it's long and strong, and crocheted baskets from Zwartbles because it's a crimpy wool that holds well in crochet.
-Norwegian and Romney make great tapestry, and Bluefaced Leicester makes great baby props as it is super soft.
+Norwegian, Romney and Cheviot make great tapestry, and Bluefaced Leicester makes great baby props as it is super soft.

 Natural Dyed Handspun

 All the yarns in this section of my shop are hand spun and dyed with plants or other natural dye material.
 There are well known basic plant dyes that are reliable for obtaining certain colours and there are lesser known plant dyes that I gather locally.
 I like to have a go at obtaining dyes with plants that aren't in the dye-books!
 So you may find some unusual things in this section of my shop.
 If you are interested in plant dyeing, please do check out my youtube videos.